dogweather/forkful/content/en/vba/numbers/working-with-complex-numbers.md

 weight: 14
 ---

-## What & Why?

-Working with complex numbers involves performing mathematical operations on numbers that have both a real part and an imaginary part.
-Programmers often engage with complex numbers in domains such as engineering, physics, and anywhere that involves solving equations that are not possible with just real numbers.

 ## How to:
 In Visual Basic for Applications (VBA), handling complex numbers can be somewhat less straightforward compared to languages with native support for them.
 However, you can manage complex operations by creating functions or using existing library functions.
 Let's explore a basic example of addition, subtraction, multiplication, and division of complex numbers:

 ```vb